rcbops/ceph-deployment-toolkit/docs/rados_gateway_install.md

 to consume their Ceph storage cluster.
 This is the installation process to first install Rados Gateway, and then expose it to the Openstack Environment.

+** This document assumes that you are installing on a greenfield environment **

 ### Rados Gateway Installation

 These steps are executed from the Ceph Deployment node. (typically the first ceph mon node)